SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

 # Exercise 3.1 - Create an IFlow from scratch to receive a Sales Order creation event, transform into embeddings, and persist to HANA Vector DB

-Make sure you come to this exercise after completing [Exercise 3](./README.md).
+Make sure you come to this exercise after completing the steps in this [README.md](./README.md).

 In this exercise, you will build an IFlow from scratch.
 Please ensure you follow the steps in the exact sequence outlined in this guide.